davebakker/Engine/README.md

 ## Engine
 I created this engine to learn more about (game) engines and graphics.
-Along this project came a in-depth learning experience about the programming language C++.
+Along this project came an in-depth learning experience about the programming language C++.
 The engine is created with the support of the [GLFW getting started guide](https://www.glfw.org/docs/latest/quick.html), the [Learn OpenGL guide](https://learnopengl.com/), and the videos from [Cherno](https://www.youtube.com/user/TheChernoProject).

 ### Sources
 - [GLFW](https://www.glfw.org/) (Graphics Library Framework) is a lightweight and multi-platform utility library used with the Open Graphics Library.